People of Myanmar have right to democracy: UN special envoy

 "I want to have an opportunity to meet with her as soon as possible, both because I care about her personally and I believe she is a critical stakeholder for my dialogue with all parties concerned."

-Asean has barred Senior Gen Min Aung Hlaing as well as Mr Wunna Maung Lwin from its top meetings by insisting that Myanmar send a "non-political representative".
+Asean has barred Senior General Min Aung Hlaing as well as Mr Wunna Maung Lwin from its top meetings by insisting that Myanmar send a "non-political representative".

 The junta has responded by not sending any representative, leaving the seat for Myanmar vacant.

-Asean foreign ministers said in an Aug 3 joint communique that they were "deeply disappointed by the limited progress in and lack of commitment of the Naypyitaw authorities to the timely and complete implementation of the Five-Point Consensus".
+Asean foreign ministers said in an Aug 3 joint communique that they were "deeply disappointed by the limited progress in and lack of commitment of the Naypyitaw authorities".

-It recommended the Asean leaders gathering at the November summit address the situation.

-This consensus calls for the cessation of violence and constructive dialogue among all parties, among other things.